-Close to residential areas or large urban areas Rural locations with residences in close Rural locations with no residences nearby Level 1 proximity Level 2 Level 3 Dust control practices to be applied All emissions must be controlled by application of best practice.
-For Class 3 indicators (respirable crystalline silica, arsenic), emissions must be controlled to the maximum extent achievable.
-All emissions must be controlled by application of best practice.
-For Class 3 indicators (respirable crystalline silica, arsenic), emissions must be controlled to the maximum extent achievable.
-All emissions must be controlled by application of best practice.
-For Class 3 indicators (respirable crystalline silica, arsenic), emissions must be controlled to the maximum extent achievable.
-Operational practices Real-time continuous monitoring of PM10 and PM2.5 and nearest sensitive locations linked to a reactive management strategy.
-12 months of 1 in 6 day sampling for respirable crystalline silica to confirm results of modelling.
-Real-time continuous monitoring of PM10 and PM25 and nearest sensitive locations linked to a reactive management strategy.
-12 months of 1 in 6 day sampling for respirable crystalline silica to confirm results of modelling.
+Close to residential areas or large urban areas Level 1 Rural locations with residences in close proximity Level 2 Rural locations with no residences nearby Level 3 be controlled to the maximum extent achievable. be controlled to the maximum extent achievable. controlled to the maximum extent achievable.
+Operational practices - Real-time continuous monitoring of PM 10 and PM 2.5 and nearest sensitive locations linked to a reactive management strategy 12 months of 1 in 6 day sampling for respirable crystalline silica to confirm results of modelling. - Real-time continuous monitoring of PM 10 and PM 2.5 and nearest sensitive locations linked to a reactive management strategy 12 months of 1 in 6 day sampling for respirable crystalline silica to confirm results of modelling.
 None required for off-site impacts.
 Occupational health and safety requirements to be met.